Giant Rabi splitting in metallic cluster-cavity system: Model

-This assumption is generally believed to be well justified for the clusters with closed shells \cite{Ivanov}, i.e. for $N=8,18,20,34,40,58,92,...$, and in the present work we will assume that this condition is satisfied.
-We underline, however, that our results are of general character and should be qualitatively the same for clusters with partially filled shells and for clusters consisting of the non- alkali atoms.
-The computation procedure will become more tricky in these latter cases \cite{Thermes}.
+This assumption is generally believed to be well justified for the alkaline clusters with closed shells \cite{Brack1993}, i.e. for $N=8,18,20,34,40,58,92,...$ by reason of applicability of two main conditions: first, the valence electrons must be strongly delocalized.
+And second, the valence electrons should have an s-wave character with respect to the ionic core.
+However, we want to underline that our results are of general character and should be qualitatively the same for clusters with partially filled shells and for clusters consisting of the non-alkali atoms, but he computation procedure becomes more tricky in these latter cases \cite{Thermes}.

 Let us consider an alkali-metal cluster with transition frequencies $\omega_{\alpha j}=\omega_j-\omega_\alpha=\hbar^{-1}(E_j-E_\alpha)$ where the indices $\alpha$ and $j$ correspond to the occupied and unoccupied single electron states respectively.
-In the case when electron- electron interactions are neglected or treated within Hartree- Fock approximation, each single electron transition is coupled to the external photons independently.
-As oscillator strengthes of these individual transitions are small, their coupling with cavity mode will result in low values of Rabi splitting (of the order of magnitude of those observed in QD- cavity systems).
+In the case when electron-electron interactions are neglected or treated within the Hartree-Fock approximation, each single electron transition is coupled to the external photons independently.
+As the oscillator strengthes of these individual transitions are small, their coupling with the cavity mode results in small values of the Rabi splitting (of the order of magnitude of those observed in QD-cavity systems).

-However, the account of the many- body corrections can change the picture dramatically.
-Coulomb interaction can lead to the formation of the collective excitation of the cluster known as giant plazmonic resonance and having huge oscillator strength (several orders of magnitude bigger then oscillator strengthes of individual transitions) \cite{deHeer1993,Brack1993,Brechignac1994,Madjet1995,Solovyov}.
-Consequently, one can expect high values of the Rabi splitting in coupled cluster- cavity system.
+However, the account of many-body corrections can change the picture dramatically.
+Coulomb interaction leads to the formation of the collective excitation of the cluster known as the Giant plazmonic resonance and has a huge oscillator strength (several orders of magnitude larger than oscillator strengthes of individual transitions) \cite{deHeer1993,Brack1993,Brechignac1994,Madjet1995,Solovyov}.
+Consequently, one can expect high values of the Rabi splitting in the coupled cluster - cavity system.